paulovn/ml-vm-notebook/README.md

 This version of the Vagrantfile installs a couple of additional packages onto the base box:
  * The `neuralnet` R package
- * RStudio server, forwarding its port (8787) to the host machine.
+ * [RStudio Server](https://support.rstudio.com/hc/en-us/articles/200552306-Getting-Started), forwarding its port (8787) to the host machine.
 Therefore, to access the RStudio interface, go to [`http://localhost:8787`](http://localhost:8787)